edeuss/jellyfin-plugins/Jellyfin.Plugin.Animated.Music/README.md

 ### Notes

-- All endpoints respect the plugin configuration settings
 - Files are served with appropriate MIME types (image/gif, video/mp4, etc.)
-- Album IDs must be valid GUIDs
+- Album/Track IDs must be valid GUIDs
-- Returns 404 if files are not found or features are disabled
+- Returns 404 if files are not found

 ## Troubleshooting